FarisTheAncient/Archipelago/worlds/fuzzer/README.md

   1 and 10 YAMLs.
 - `-t` specifies the maximum time per generation in seconds.
 Defaults to 15s.
 - `-m` to specify a meta file that overrides specific values
+- `--skip-output` specifies to skip the output step of generation.
 - `--dump-ignored` makes it so option errors are also dumped in the result.
 - `--with-static-worlds` takes a path to a directory containing YAML to include in every generation.
 Not recursive.
 - `--classifier` takes a `module:class` string to a classifier.
 More information about that below